Our Cumquat Range

 CUMQUAT NAGAMI (Fortunella margarita ‘Nagami’)

-Often referred to as the oblong, or tear drop cumquat, due to the shape of the fruit.
-The unusual feature of the Nagami cumquat is in the eating of the fruit.
-The fruit is eaten whole, skin and all.
-The inside is still quite sour, but the skin has the sweeter flavour, when eaten together it produces an unusual refreshing flavour.
-Often, people will bite the end off and squeeze out the excess juice, removing more off the sour flavour and leaving the sweeter flavour of the skin.
+The Nagami is a smaller growing tree, dwarf in nature, making it ideal for pots, and even used in Bonsai.
+The unusual feature of the Nagami cumquat is that you eat the fruit whole, including the skin.
+The inside is still quite sour, but the skin is sweet and when eaten together it produces an unusual refreshing flavour.
 The fruit can be a highly sought after delicacy, often fetching up to $30 per kilo in fruit shops.
 Fruit ripens mid to late winter and always crops very heavily, making a spectacular display against the dark green foliage.
-The tree is smaller growing and dwarf in nature, making it ideal for pots and has even been used in bonsai.

 CUMQUAT MEIWA (Fortunella crassifolia)